dflex-js/dflex/packages/dom-gen/README.md

 ```

-`dom-gen` doesn't store keys and ids.
-All the id's validations should be done
+**Take into consideration** that `dom-gen` doesn't store keys and ids.
+All the
-outside `Generator` logic.
-Also, storing relationships should be done separately
+id's validations should be done outside `Generator` logic.
+Also, storing
-in a store.
+relationships should be done separately in a store.

 ## Test